dangers of missing teeth

 At the point when you lose at least one tooth, your teeth shift however with no structure to hold them in the arrangement.

+You experience oral aggravation related to this movement.
 Likewise, when your teeth have moved because of the room from the missing teeth, you will have a malocclusion.

 How to Prevent Face Sagging From Missing Teeth?